 It allows low-carbon electricity generators on a small scale to receive money from surplus energy.
 Therefore, all the power will go to the grid and, in turn, give you substantial ROI.

 The Smart Export Guarantee is not officially or directly a government grant.
 However, energy suppliers of solar PV panels need to provide an export tariff.
-Similarly, homeowners having a 5MW capacity in their solar panels will be eligible for this scheme.
+Similarly, homeowners with a 5MW capacity in their solar panels will be eligible for this scheme.

 Do you want to harness SEG?
 Then, you will need to have a smart meter installed in your home that measures the excess energy produced.